joshuaheck1/osticket-prereqs/README.md

     </td>
   </tr>
 </table>
-<p>- Now, drag the "upload" folder from "osTicket-v1.15.8" folder and drop into the "wwwroot" folder.</p>
+<p>- ⚠️ Now, drag the "upload" folder from "osTicket-v1.15.8" folder and drop into the "wwwroot" folder. ⚠️</p>
 <p>- DO NOT just copy and paste.
 I made this mistake during my first run through of the lab and osTicket failed to launch at the end.🤦‍♂️😩  </p>
 <p>- Confirm the "upload" folder actually moved from "osTicket-v1.15.8" and into "wwwroot".
 See Figure 33</p>
 <br/>

 <img width="600" alt="OT35" src="https://github.com/user-attachments/assets/e44f2551-3c10-47ce-88de-7efc70d636ee" />

-<p>- Within "wwwroot", rename "upload" to "osTicket" exactly like in Figure 34. </p>
+<p>- ⚠️ Within "wwwroot", rename "upload" to "osTicket" exactly like in Figure 34. ⚠️ </p>
 <p>- This is another area where people stuggled during the lab.
 So double check before moving on. </p>
 <p>- Next, we'll need to reload IIS again.
 (Stop, Start the web server) From the Start Menu, run IIS as an Admin.
 Right-click osTicket-vm and click Stop.
 Wait a couple seconds, then right-click osTicket-vm and click Start.
 Refer back to Figure 26 and Figure 27 if needed.</p>
 <br/>